Skip to Content

 While the thesis/project may be a continuation of work students began as a research fellowship, in a course or independent study, it may not be a repetition of work for which students have already received academic credit.

-SCHC 390 is required for all Honors students, except those in the College of Engineering and Computing (CEC), who will use the required engineering capstone as their thesis project and pharmacy majors.
+SCHC 390 is required for all Honors students, except those in the Molinaroli College of Engineering and Computing (MCEC), who will use the required engineering capstone as their thesis project, and Pharmacy majors.
 While these students are not required to take the thesis planning course, they must submit a thesis proposal by the deadline established by the Honors College.
+MCEC and Pharmacy students should click on the appropriate link in the left-hand navigation pane for more information about thesis requirements for those programs.

-Students who plan to study away for all or part of the junior year, graduate early or complete the thesis before the senior year to accommodate program of study requirements should discuss the most appropriate time to enroll in SCHC 390 with their Honors advisor.
+Students who plan to study away for all or part of the junior year, graduate early, or complete the thesis before the senior year to accommodate program of study requirements should discuss the most appropriate time to enroll in SCHC 390 with their academic advisor.
+Students should plan to enroll in SCHC 390 at least one semester prior to enrolling in SCHC 499.

-To meet the requirements for graduating “with honors from the South Carolina Honors College,” students must complete at least three credit hours of SCHC 499 with a grade of C or better each semester the course is taken.
-Most students distribute the credit hours across their final two semesters at the university, taking one credit hour in the penultimate semester and two credit hours in the final semester.
-In a typical university course, students are expected to work approximately three hours per week for every credit in which they are enrolled.
-Students enrolled in SCHC 499 for one credit hour can expect to spend 45 to 50 hours working on the thesis that semester.
+To meet the requirements for graduating “with Honors from the South Carolina Honors College,” students must complete at least 3 credit hours of SCHC 499 with a grade of C or better each semester the course is taken.
+Most students distribute the credit hours across their final two semesters at the university, taking 1 credit hour in the penultimate semester and 2 credit hours in the final semester.
+In a typical university course, students are expected to work approximately 3 hours per week for every credit in which they are enrolled.
+So, students enrolled in SCHC 499 for 1 credit hour can expect to spend 45 to 50 hours working on the thesis that semester.
 That said, all projects are different, and students may need to spend more time than that working on the thesis to reach their goals.

 Students receive a letter grade for each semester they enroll in SCHC 499.
 The grade in the final semester takes into account the student’s performance throughout the entirety of the project, along with successfully defending and submitting the thesis project.
 The grade in the first semester is based on progress toward mutually defined thesis tasks.
 Students are encouraged to draft a learning contract for the first semester of SCHC 499 to clarify expectations and success criteria.
 All grades for SCHC 499 are assigned by the student’s thesis director in Self Service Carolina.

 The thesis director is the instructor of record for SCHC 499.
-Students without a faculty thesis director may take up to one credit hour of SCHC 499 under the direction of the SCHC thesis director.
+Students without a faculty thesis director may take up to 1 credit hour of SCHC 499 under the direction of the SCHC Thesis Director.
 Students without a director at the end of the first semester of SCHC 499 will not be allowed to continue with the thesis process until a director has been identified.

 Additional thesis credits.
-Students (except for BARSC/BARSC-MD) may not enroll in more than three credits of SCHC 499 without prior approval from the SCHC thesis director.
+Students (except for BARSC/BARSC-MD) may not enroll in more than 3 credits of SCHC 499 without prior approval from the SCHC Thesis Director.
 Students may request to enroll in additional thesis credits if the scope of their thesis project would likely take significantly more than 150 hours to complete.
 Requests for additional credits must be accompanied by a letter from the thesis director outlining the scope of the thesis project and the estimated number of hours needed to complete the project as outlined.

 Several majors offer capstone or thesis courses that allow students to receive distinction in their major.
 SCHC recognizes these as equivalent to SCHC 499.
-Pharmacy students and students in the College of Engineering and Computing will automatically use a course equivalent for their thesis.
-Other students seeking to employ a course equivalent for the thesis should confirm with the Honors advisor that it is an approved equivalent and must meet any departmental requirements for enrolling in the class.
-Completing at least three credit hours with a grade of C or better is required to satisfy the thesis requirement.
+Pharmacy students and students in the Molinaroli College of Engineering and Computing will automatically use a course equivalent for their thesis.
+Other students seeking to employ a course equivalent for the thesis should confirm with their academic advisor that it is an approved equivalent and must meet any departmental requirements for enrolling in the class.
+Completing at least 3 credit hours with a grade of C or better is required to satisfy the thesis requirement.
 If students are enrolled in a multi-semester capstone, they must earn a C or better in each semester of capstone work.
-Students planning to use a course equivalent must complete SCHC 390; they may submit a fully signed departmental independent study contract instead of the SCHC thesis director contract.
+Students planning to use a course equivalent must complete SCHC 390; they may submit a fully signed departmental independent study contract instead of the SCHC Thesis Director contract.

 AESP 428 - Design I (3 Credits)